OakAndClay/plutus-pioneers-notes/week05/ContextsNotes.md

     -- ^ Hash of the pending transaction (excluding witnesses) } deriving (Generic)
 ```
+TxInfo contains all the context info about the transaction that is being validated.

  * ScriptPurpose
 ```
 -- | Purpose of the script that is currently running